DanielCamSan/Sistemas_Inteligentes_Practica2/README.md

 ## 2. For N = 3

-9! = 362 880, where 181 440 states have a solution and 181 440 haven't a solution also we can probe it with the n=2 puzle code that we made, we did that because building and running all the states in n=3 puzzle takes 45 minutes because the comparisson between all the states with the pointed state takes a lot of time, but it works perfectly.
+9! = 362 880, where 181 440 states have a solution and 181 440 haven't a solution
+	We can probe it with the n=2 puzle code that we made, we did that because building and running all the states in n=3 puzzle takes 6790.9135222435 seconds because the comparisson between all the states with the pointed state takes a lot of time, but it works perfectly. in both files the code is the same the only variant is the size of the list.
+Also we made a plus for see all the posible states and exporting them in a csv file:

+	The code used to get all the states is "3puzles.py", we used the alghoritms that we saw in classes The code used to generate the csv with all the posible is "display_n_puzzle.py"

 ## 3. For N = 4

 15! = 1 307 674 368 000, where only half (653 837 184 000) states have a solution
+	In this exercise we dont see all the space states in the three, we just focus to identify the difference at using memory and the time used  beetwen the BFS and ID alghoritm, so with that objective we develop 2 files with each alghoritm.
+Finally with the results we made a table comparing them

 ---